Baking Soda Gender Test – How Accurate Is It?

 This test is DIY, easy, and cost-effective – but does the baking soda gender test really work?
 Parents must not depend on the outcomes of this test, as it is mostly for fun and not entirely accurate.
 There are other, more decisive ways for parents to ascertain the sex of their unborn child.

 Those who vouch for the test go by the fact that the sex of the baby brings about a lot of hormonal changes to the pregnant woman’s body.
-This causes some change to the acid content in the urine.
+This causes some changes to the acid content in the urine.

 What Is Baking Soda Gender Test?

 Baking soda gender prediction test is a method adopted at home, whereby a pregnant woman’s urine is combined with baking soda, and the result is observed for bubbles, fizzles, or froth.
-If the urine bubbles on mixing, then it determines the sex of the baby.
+If the urine bubbles when mixing, then it determines the sex of the baby.

-Baking soda acts in response with acid, causing it to sizzle and bubble.
-Those who stand by the test say that the pH level of a pregnant woman’s urine changes, depending on the sex of the unborn child.
+Baking soda acts in response to acid, causing it to sizzle and bubble.
+Those who stand by the test say that the pH level of a pregnant woman’s urine changes depending on the sex of the unborn child.
 However, there is no research or evidence to support this.
 But, there are several other factors which determine the acidic level of a woman’s urine, such as diet and hydration.

 How to Perform This Test

 The baking soda pee test can be done at home with supplies you own.
 All you need is two separate containers – one for the baking soda, and the other for collecting your urine.
 The test instructions are very simple to follow.
 A pregnant woman wanting to try the test must collect her first urine of the day in a clean container.
-It is important to use the first urine, because if you wait, subsequent urine tends to get diluted with consumption of fluids.
+It is important to use the first urine, because if you wait, subsequent urine tends to get diluted with the consumption of fluids.
 Observe good hygiene while collection of urine, and hands must be thoroughly washed before and after collecting the urine.

-Collect your urine by squatting over the toilet seat, and holding the container under you.
-The baking soda is added as the next step, to see if it fizzes or remains still.
+Collect your urine by squatting over the toilet seat and holding the container under you.
+The baking soda is added as the next step to see if it fizzes or remains still.
 You may need equal amounts of urine and baking soda.

 What Do the Results Show?